 A History of Jewellery

-In tracing a history of jewellery we discover so much about human nature.
+In tracing the history of jewellery we discover so much about human nature.

 Our fears, superstitions, myths and love are all woven into the development of trinkets of jewellery which were carried and worn as a statement of hope, passion, wealth and also just plain showing off!